kean/Nuke/README.md

 Processed images which are ready to be displayed are stored in a fast in-memory cache (`ImageCache`).
 It uses [LRU (least recently used)](https://en.wikipedia.org/wiki/Cache_algorithms#Examples) replacement algorithm and has a limit which prevents it from using more than ~20% of available RAM.
 As a good citizen, `ImageCache` automatically evicts images on memory warnings and removes most of the images when the application enters background.

-### Resumable Downloads (Beta)
+### Resumable Downloads

 If the data task is terminated (either because of a failure or a cancellation) and the image was partially loaded, the next load will resume where it was left off.
+Supports both validators (`ETag`, `Last-Modified`).
 The resumable downloads are enabled by default.

 > By default resumable data is stored in an efficient memory cache.
 Future versions might include more customization.